grandseiken/foundryvtt-multilevel-tokens/README.md

 * By default, when a player targets or detargets a token, they will also target or detarget any clones or originals of that token.
 You can turn this off in the `Module Settings` menu if it interferes with anything.
 Similarly, adding a cloned token to combat will add the original copy to combat instead, as long as it's on the same scene.
 * Chat bubbles (if enabled) will be shown on each copy of a token.
 This can be turned off in the `Module Settings` menu.

-## Creating teleports
+## Creating teleport regions

 Teleports work with marked regions just like the cloning system.
 The only difference is you need to label drawings with `@in:XXX` for a teleport starting area, `@out:XXX` for a destination area, or `@inout:XXX` for a two-way area.

 Any token that moves into an `@in` or `@inout` region will be moved to the corresponding `@out` or `@inout` region.
 If there's more than one such destination region, one will be chosen randomly.
 The destination can be on a different scene.
-(Non-GM owners of the token will get pulled to the new scene if the token teleports to a different one.)
+Non-GM owners of the token will get pulled to the new scene if the token teleports to a different one.

 ![Example animation](demo/2.gif)

 In the `Module Settings` menu you can choose whether a teleport to the same scene will animate the token or move it instantly to the destination.

-## Creating floors
+## Creating level-based teleports

-Floor regions, specified with an `@floor:<number>` label, allow tokens to teleport between numerically adjacent floors.

-Upon entering the space of a token named "Stairs," a token will be moved to a corresponding "Stairs" token on the floor one above or one below it (should those floors and tokens exist).
-This provides an accelerated workflow for populating large maps with many small, paired teleportation regions; most often staircases or ladders.

-Note that pixel-precise placement of each pair of "Stairs" tokens is required in order to link them together, therefore grid snapping is mandatory.
-In addition, movement by `@in` and `@inout` regions takes priority over movement by `@floor` regions, should the regions overlap.
+_Level_ regions provide an alternative way to set up teleports, rather than using `@in` / `@out` / `@inout` regions.
+This method is a little bit less flexible and does not support cross-scene teleporting, but can be faster and more convenient to set up in some cases.
+It works well for large maps with many small pairs of teleportation points (e.g. staircases or ladders) between adjacent floors of a building.

+* First, create regions marking out the different levels of your structure and label each one with the text `@level:N`, where `N` is the level number.
+* Mark each stairway entrance / exit on each level with a token with the name `@stairs`.
+You can set up an actor for this purpose.
+You probably want to make them invisible.
+* When a token moves on top of a `@stairs` token, it will be teleported to any corresponding `@stairs` token at the same relative position one level above or below, if one exists.

 ![Example animation](demo/3.gif)

+Note that careful placement of these regions and tokens is necessary in order to link stairs together: tokens will teleport only between stairs that have identical relative positions within numerically-adjacent `@level` regions.
+It's therefore recommended to make the `@level` regions exactly the same size and enable snap-to-grid.

+You can use both methods of teleportation in combination.
+Movement by `@in` and `@inout` regions takes priority over movement by `@stairs` tokens and `@level` regions, should the regions overlap.

 ## Advanced options